campyuk/conference2021/content/pages/literature/global.md

 ---
-title: "Campylobacter publications - Highlights of the last 2 years"
+title: "Highlights from the last 2 years in Campy"
 template: "page"
 socialImage: "/media/image-2.jpg"
 ---